 Note sol00, sol0 and solN each contain a single solution.
-However here the 'sol1' folder contains the results of applying the 'JOE' fitting method and has a slightly different structure:-
+However here the 'sol1' folder contains the results of applying the JOE, focel or ND fitting method and has a slightly different structure:-

 '''

 fit_example1.pyml_output/

 fit/

 solXXX/

 itYYY/

 '''

 Where XXX is the fitting method and YYY is the results of single iteration of the 'JOE' fitting algorithm.